cabforum/code-signing/docs/CSBR.md

   The information carried in this field shall be the same as held in Subject Registration Number Field as specified in [Section 7.2.4.2.4](#71424-subject-distinguished-name-fields---ev-code-signing-certificates) (d) and the country code used in the Registration Scheme identifier shall match that of the subject’s jurisdiction as specified in [Section 7.2.4.2.4](#71424-subject-distinguished-name-fields---ev-code-signing-certificates) (c).

-  Where the Subject Jurisdiction of Incorporation or Registration Field in Section 7.2.4.2.4 (c) includes more than the country code, the additional locality information shall be included as specified in [Section 7.2.4.2.4](#71424-subject-distinguished-name-fields---ev-code-signing-certificates) (f) and/or [Section 9.8.2](#982-cabrowser-forum-organization-identifier-extension).
+  Where the Subject Jurisdiction of Incorporation or Registration Field in Section 7.2.4.2.4 (c) includes more than the country code, the additional locality information shall be included as specified in [Section 7.2.4.2.4](#71424-subject-distinguished-name-fields---ev-code-signing-certificates) (f).

 * **VAT**: